gvwilson/thirdbit/_posts/2007/2007-03-25-new-software-engineering-courses-at-u-of-t.md

 <em>Rationale</em>: CSC301 will introduce students to a complete, coherent set of development practices that are widely used in industry, and also appropriate for graduate-level research.
 It will be appropriate for students in specializations other than Software Engineering (such as Information Systems and HCI).

 <em>Structure</em>: The course will be built around a term-long project, which will be done in two-week iterations by teams of 3-4 students using agile development methods.
-An example of such a project is adding internationalization and accessibility support to <a href="http://www.drproject.org">DrProject</a>; another is building a simple educational game for the <a href="http://www.laptop.org">OLPC</a>.
+An example of such a project is adding internationalization and accessibility support to DrProject; another is building a simple educational game for the <a href="http://www.laptop.org">OLPC</a>.
 <table border="1">
 <tr>
 <td><strong>Topic</strong></td>